selinulusoy/DataScientist_Salary_Predict/README.md

 # Data Science Salary Estimator: Project Overview
-* I was inspired to create this project after watching YouTube series of Ken Jee about estimating Data Scientist's salary.
-His work helped me a lot on creating the roadmap I followed througout the project.
+* I was inspired to create this project after watching a YouTube series by Ken Jee about estimating the salaries of data scientists.
+His work helped me create a roadmap for completing the project.
-* Created a tool that estimates data science salaries to help data scientists negotiate their income when they get a job.
+* I created a tool that estimates data science job salaries.
+This tool is designed to help data scientists negotiate their income when they get a job.
-* Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
+* Analyzed the text of each job description to quantify the value companies put on certain skills such as Python, Excel, AWS, and Spark.
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Used GridsearchCV to optimize Linear, Lasso, and Random Forest regressors to reach the best model.
-* Built a client facing API using flask
+* Built a client facing API using Flask

 ## Code and Resources Used
 **Python Version:** 3.9.2
-**Packages:** pandas, numpy, sklearn, matplotlib, seaborn, flask, json, pickle
+**Framework:** Anaconda (Jupyter Notebook and Spyder) **Packages:** pandas, numpy, sklearn, matplotlib, seaborn, flask, json, pickle
 **For Web Framework Requirements:**  ```pip install -r requirements.txt```
 **Flask Productionization:** https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2

-## YouTube Project Walk-Through
+## Ken Jee YouTube Project Walk-Through
 https://www.youtube.com/playlist?list=PL2zq7klxX5ASFejJj80ob9ZAnBHdz5O1t

 ## Data